 The husband in the phone booth can only look on, horrified and helpless as the people most dear to him are killed.

-Just over a year later, the man, whose name is John Russell, packs up everything in the apartment where he and his family used to live, and moves to Seattle.
-There, he tells his welcoming friends how long it took before he could believe that his wife and child were gone, and then he couldn’t stop saying “They’re gone” for several months more.
+Four months later, the man, whose name is John Russell, packs up everything in the apartment where he and his family used to live, and moves to Seattle.
+There, he tells his welcoming friends how long it took before he could believe that his wife and child were gone, and then he couldn’t stop saying “They’re gone” for several weeks more.
 It’s a heartbreaking but entirely convincing portrayal of overwhelming grief after a tragedy.
 The conversation also establishes that Russell is a well-known composer and an alumnus of the Seattle university where he’s accepted a position to teach advanced music theory.

 His friends invite him to stay with them for as long as he likes, but Russell looks at their daughters, the elder of whom resembles his own recently deceased little girl, and gracefully declines.
 He says that he’d like to rent or buy a house for himself where he can work on his music.
 They suggest that he contact a friend of theirs at the local historical society.